 - getting more exposure to sunlight

 - counselling and meditation

-If you’ve been experiencing a low mood for a considerable period of time, your doctor might prescribe you anti-depressant medication.
-These are known as Selective Serotoning Reuptake Inhibitors (SSRI’s).
+If you’ve been experiencing a low mood for a considerable period of time, your doctor might prescribe you an antidepressant medication known as Selective Serotonin Reuptake Inhibitors (SSRIs).

 Dopamine is known as the feel-good neurotransmitter and it plays a role in controlling your mood.
 It’s also important for memory and motor skills.
 It acts like a reward and the brain releases it when we do things we love like eating our favourite foods.